Earn credits from work and life experiences!

 - shows proof of competency/completion of the registered apprenticeship program via a Journeyman’s Card or similar credential.

 You may receive college credit if you have achieved at least a mean (average) score on any College Level Examination Program (CLEP) exams.
 You can earn up to a maximum of 50 percent of the course requirements for an associate’s degree, but you still must complete at least 30 credit hours at Montco to receive your degree.
 Montgomery County Community College is an official CLEP testing center.

 - Advanced Placement (AP)

-If you took college-level courses in high school or gained educational experience from other sources, you may be able to take Advanced Placement (AP) exams and receive AP credit to count towards your Montco degree.
-AP scores of 3 or higher are eligible for credit and we accept these exams.
+If you took college-level courses in high school or gained educational experience from other sources, you may be able to take Advanced Placement (AP) exams and receive AP credit to count toward your Montco degree.
+AP scores of 3 or higher are eligible for credit, and we accept these exams.

 Evaluation of training and/or education